score-spec/docs/content/en/docs/How to/score-cicd-pipelines.md

     How to combine multiple Score implementations into a CI pipeline for testing and deployment
 ---

-A big benefit of the Score workload specification is that it allows the same workload (or workloads) to be deployed in different contexts on different container runtimes.
-Often this is used to support local development, but it is equally valuable within the Continuous Integration (CI) pipeline and production deployment too.
+A big benefit of the Score workload specification is that it allows the same workload, or workloads, to be deployed in different contexts on different container runtimes.
+Often this is used to support local development, but it's equally valuable within the Continuous Integration (CI) pipeline and production deployment too.
 This guide illustrates how to combine the two reference Score implementations into a Github Actions CI/CD pipeline that uses [`score-compose`]({{< relref "/docs/score implementation/score-compose.md" >}}) for testing within the CI Pipeline, followed by [`score-k8s`]({{< relref "/docs/score implementation/score-k8s.md" >}}) for production deployment.

 The instructions below are shown for Github Actions but can be used as inspiration for a similar process in any other CI tool.